 \section{Experimental Setup}

 In order to validate our proposal, we evaluate fairness-aware HO on a search space spanning multiple ML algorithms, model hyperparameters, and sampling hyperparameters, on a private large-scale case-study on bank account opening fraud dataset.
-For reproducibility, we further evaluate our method on three benchmark datasets from the fairness literature: COMPAS~\citep{Angwin2016}, Adult~\citep{UCI}, and Donors Choose (DC)~\citep{donorschoose2014}.
-Details and results for literature datasets are in Appendix~\ref{app:supp_materials}\footnote{Data, plots, and ML artifacts from all datasets at \href{https://github.com/feedzai/fair-automl}{github.com/feedzai/fair-automl}}.
+For reproducibility, we further evaluate our method on three benchmark datasets from the fairness literature: COMPAS~\cite{Angwin2016}, Adult~\cite{UCI}, and Donors Choose (DC)~\cite{donorschoose2014}.
+Details and results for literature datasets are in Appendix~\ref{app:supp_materials}\footnote{Data and ML artifacts from all datasets at \href{https://github.com/feedzai/fair-automl}{github.com/feedzai/fair-automl} }.

 In our evaluation suite, we include a selection of state-of-the-art HO algorithms (RS, TPE, and HB), together with our proposed fairness-aware versions (FairRS, FairTPE, and Fairband).
-For fairness-aware algorithms, we employ $\alpha=0.5$ as the target trade-off.
-FB-auto will use our proposed dynamic-$\alpha$ heuristic.
+For fairness-aware algorithms, we employ $\alpha=0.5$.
+FB-auto uses our proposed dynamic-$\alpha$ heuristic.